YetAnotherConnor/ReactionThreadsMenu/README.md

 ## Useage
 ### Extra Configuration
-- `reactionThreads-resopnseMessage` the menu message header.
-Defaults to `If you could select one of the following reactions that best fits your message, that would help us out a lot!`
+`reactionThreads-resopnseMessage` the menu message header
+- Defaults to "If you could select one of the following reactions that best fits your message, that would help us out a lot!"
-- `reactionThreads-menu` allows users to send the menu command and recieve a new menu.
-Defaults to true, but adding `reactionThreads-menu = false` in your config disables this
+`reactionThreads-menu` allows users to send the menu command and recieve a new menu
+- Defaults to true, but adding `reactionThreads-menu = false` in your config disables this `reactionThreads-oldMenus` menus created prior closed threads can create a new thread
-- `reactionThreads-oldMenus` menus created prior closed threads can create a new thread.
-Defaults to true, but adding `reactionThreads-menu = false` in your config disables this
+- Defaults to true, but adding `reactionThreads-menu = false` in your config disables this

 ### Information
 This plugin requires the `ReactionThreadsMenuData.json` file which is created on first launch; moving or deleting this file will lose necessary data.